rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 - Instructional team and classmate introductions.
 - About General Assembly.
-- Course structure.
-- Homework, Labs, and the final project.
+- Course structure, plus Homework, Labs, and the final project.
 <!---- Key concepts from the myGA prework.